Nefsen402/tessellator/README.md

 Tessellator is a rendering engine for WebGL.
 It's goal is to make WebGL less verbose and easier to use.
 Similar to THREE.js, this is supposed to simplfy the process of making a webgl program/game/animation while still having options for vary advanced users.

-Here is a basic spinning cube the most basic of the basic.
+Here is a basic spinning cube, the most basic of the basic.
 This one happenes to be animated without setting up a loop.
 How did I do it?
 Tessellator adds many class and tries to borrow from GLSL and object oriented pragramming languages so the programmer feels right at home.
 One thing I added were Vectors like you have in glsl.
 Calling

 ```javascript
     Tessellator.vec4(Tessellator.vec2(1), Tessellator.float(5), -7)
 ```

 will create a vector with the values (x, y, z, w) (1, 1, 5, -7).
 Animation is one of those things that I think other librareis really do poorly on.
-You need to create a loop (preferably every frame) and you need to make your animation goes at the same rate despite the FPS.
+You need to create a loop (preferably every frame) and you need to make your animation go at the same rate despite the FPS.
 Unfortunanly most don't want to fool around with that so I added vector tweens.
 These update based on the system time and never rely on FPS.
 Here is a vector tween example:

 ```javascript
    var vec = Tessellator.vec3(); // inits a vec to (0, 0, 0)